-The study investigated the levels of heavy metals and polycyclic aromatic hydrocarbons (PAHs) in ovster tissues collected from the St. Nicholas River in Brass Local Government Area.
-The findings revealed that among the heavy metals analyzedcadmium, mercury, and zinc-only zinc was detected in both fresh and dried ovster samples.
-Zinc concentrations were significantly higher in dried oysters compared to fresh ones, and although the levels did not exceed the World Health Organization/Food and Agriculture Organization (WHO/FAO) permissible limits, the absence of cadmium and mercury suggests selective accumulation oysters, possibly influenced by by environmental availability and organismal depuration efficiency.
+The study investigated the levels of heavy metals and polycyclic aromatic hydrocarbons (PAHs) in oyster tissues collected from the Nicholas River in Brass Government Area.
+The findings revealed that the heavy metals analyzedcadmium, mercury, and zinc-only zinc was detected in both fresh and dried oyster samples.
+Zinc concentrations were significantly higher in dried oysters compared to fresh ones, and although the levels did not exceed the World Health Organization/Food and Agriculture Organization (WHO/FAO) permissible limits, the absence of cadmium and mercury suggests selective accumulation possibly influenced oysters, environmental availability and organismal depuration efficiency.

 In contrast, a total of thirteen PAH congeners were detected in both dried and fresh oyster samples.
 The dried oysters exhibited higher concentrations of PAHs than the fresh ones, with fluorene and benzo(a)pyrene recorded at particularly high levels.
-Several of the PAH congeners, such as fluorene, acenaphthylene, and benzo(k)fluoranthene, exceeded the permissible WHO/FAO limits. raising concerns over potential health risks.
-Benzo(a)pyrene, a known carcinogen and environmental indicator for PAH contamination, was found in concentrations above acceptable levels in both sample types.
+Several of the PAH congeners, such as fluorene, acenaphthylene, and benzo(k)fluoranthene, exceeded permissible WHO/FAO limits, raising concerns over potential health Benzo(a)pyrene, a known carcinogen and environmental indicator for PAH contamination, was found in concentrations above acceptable levels in both sample types.
 The presence of these contaminants is attributed to prolonged crude oil exploitation, incomplete combustion, and the unregulated disposal of waste in the area, which have contributed to long-term environmental degradation and contamination of aquatic food sources.